sachieko/lo5r-app/README.md

     2. Allow admin to insert resources
   * This roadmap is being added to!

-  ### Current Priority - refactoring so views are more DRY in the future
+  ### Current Priority - Improve backend security, add missing tables

   ## Dependencies